j-hoang/fr-processor-and-gallery/README.md

-# Event Photos Facial Recognition Processor
+# Event Photos Facial Recognition Processor and Gallery

 A PHP script that uses AWS Facial Rekognition API to index faces found from a collection of event photos, then tag the photos (or give names to the faces) using a set of key images.